Yardie (film): Plot

 Dennis "D" Campbell lives with his peace-loving brother Jerry Dread in 1973 West Kingston, Jamaica.
 D loves a local schoolgirl named Yvonne but their relationship is hindered by an ongoing gang war between the Tappas, led by Skeeter, and the Spicers, led by King Fox.
 Tired of the violence and destruction in the streets, Jerry Dread organises a DJ session between the two gangs' territories, hoping to broker peace.
-As peace is about to be achieved, Jerry Dread is shot and killed by Clancy Hibbert, a classmate of D who he witnesses.
+The peace is quickly shattered when Jerry Dread is shot and killed by Clancy Hibbert, one of D's classmates and an aspiring gang member.

-In 1983, D had become a hardened enforcer for Fox, who works as both a record producer and drug lord.
+In 1983, an adult D has become a hardened enforcer for Fox, who works as both a record producer and drug lord.
 After bungling one of Fox's drug deals due to his volatile behaviour, D is sent by Fox to Hackney, London where he must deliver a package of cocaine to White Jamaican gangster Rico Grimes.

 D arrives in London but hesitates to make the delivery after hearing Rico flippantly insult his late brother.
 He flees from Rico's nightclub, taking the cocaine with him before reuniting with Yvonne.
 Yvonne had long fled to London with her and D's daughter Vanessa to escape the violence in Kingston; she does not welcome D's presence, but agrees to let him stay.
 While staying, D suspects Clancy, his brother's killer, is in London.

 One day, a group of youths burgle Yvonne's flat while D is there, hoping to steal the cocaine he had stolen.
-After warning them off, D is directed by the youths to a potential buyer of the cocaine in the form of a Turkish crime lord.
+After stopping them, D is directed by the youths to a potential buyer of the cocaine in the form of a Turkish crime lord.
 Using the money he has earned from the sale, D tries to provide Yvonne and Vanessa with the good life.
 He also uses the money to help the youths fix their sound system and eventually joins them for gigs.